-For five decades, the International Diabetes Center (IDC) has been a world leader in diabetes care, education and translation.
+For over five decades, the International Diabetes Center (IDC) has been a world leader in diabetes care, education and translation.
 IDC’s mission of ensuring that individuals at risk for diabetes or with diabetes receive the best possible care, started with the significant contributions of its founder, Dr. Donnell D. Etzwiler, a world-recognized pediatric endocrinologist.

 Dr. Etzwiler was a pioneer in the patient-centered team approach to diabetes.
 His early experience with pediatric diabetes patients showed him the great need for patients and their families to be involved and receive proper diabetes education.
 He also discovered that many healthcare professionals did not have adequate diabetes training to care for their patients.
 Because of this, he launched the “Team Management of Diabetes” program to train healthcare professionals.
 As president of the American Diabetes Association (ADA) from 1976 to 1977, Dr. Etzwiler was instrumental in expanding ADA meetings and training to include not only physicians, but also nurses and dietitians, so everyone in the diabetes care team could benefit.